 April marks the start of a new tax year, which is often accompanied by a list of rules and regulations to get your head around.
-Phase 3’s Adam Ford shares his top 5 things every HR & Payroll professional should know in the upcoming year.
+Phase 3’s Head of Payroll Services Adam Ford shares his top five things every HR & Payroll professional should know in the upcoming year.

-Before the 6th April 2021, if your worker provides services to a client through you in the:
+Before the 6th April 2021, if your worker provides services to a client through you in the public sector, the client must decide your employment status.
+However, if they are operating in the private sector, you as the employer must decide your worker’s status.

 From the 6th April 2021, all public sector clients and medium or large-sized private sector clients will be responsible for deciding your worker’s employment status.
 This includes some charities and third sector organisations.